Use code ESIMDB15 for 15% discount. Limited time only.

 The esim works on my iPad and speed is decent.
 The setup was almost seamless.
 Very good so far.

-There are more than 80 providers and over 2600 prepaid data plans available in Oceania, offering a wide variety of options that make it easy for travelers to find an eSIM that suits their needs.
+Over 80 providers and more than 2700 prepaid data plans are available for Oceania.
+With such a wide range of options, travelers can easily find an eSIM that fits their needs.

 Summarized by Gen AI.
 Last updated: